Set up a Matched Audience deal with one Media Owner

 Number 3 icon

-Depending on which Universal ID Universal IDs are IDs that Index can receive from data partners and pass to DSPs in the bid request. provider the deal is being negotiated with, the buyer uploads their audience file using one of the following methods:
+Depending on which Universal IDClosed Universal IDs are IDs that Index can receive from data partners and pass to DSPs in the bid request. provider the deal is being negotiated with, the buyer uploads their audience file using one of the following methods:

 • If the deal is with LiveRamp, the buyer uploads their Matched Audience customer relationship management (CRM) file in the LiveRamp platform.
 For instructions on uploading the CRM file, see Upload a Matched Audience file into LiveRamp.